box/developer.box.com/guides/box-ai/ask-questions.md

 <Message type="notice">

-Box AI API is currently in beta which means the available capabilities may change.
+Box AI Platform API is currently in beta which means the available capabilities may change.
-Box AI API is available to all Enterprise Plus customers.
+Box AI Platform API is available to all Enterprise Plus customers.

 </Message>

-Box AI API allows you to
-ask a question about a supplied file or a set of files, and get a response based on the content.
+Box AI Platform API allows you to ask a question about a supplied file or a set of files, and get a response based on the content.